 Bob Dylan needs no introduction – he’s one of the key figures in rock music.
-He helped to define the genre as it matured, especially as a lyricist, broadening the scope of lyrics, taking on both social issues and surreal poetry.
+He helped to define the genre as it matured, especially as a lyricist.
+He broadened the scope of rock lyrics, utilising both social issues and surreal poetry.

-Through the 1960s, Dylan never stood still, transitioning from coffee-house folk to protest songs.
-After four solo, acoustic albums with mostly just his guitar and harmonica for accompaniment, he abandoned acoustic folk, started using full bands, and produced acclaimed, inspired albums of electric beatnik poetry.
+Through the 1960s, Dylan never stood still, initially transitioning from coffee-house folk to protest songs.
+After four solo acoustic albums with his guitar and harmonica for accompaniment, Dylan abandoned acoustic folk.
+He started using full bands, and produced acclaimed, inspired albums of electric beatnik poetry.
 After a mysterious motorcycle accident, Dylan retreated from the limelight and embraced family life, producing a pair of very different acoustic albums to close out the decade.

 Songs like ‘Blowin’ In The Wind’ and ‘Masters of War’ had established Dylan as a protest singer, and he followed them up with a dour, humourless record that’s a tough listen.
 There are strong songs like ‘Boots of Spanish Leather’ and ‘When The Ship Comes In’, but it’s tough to sit through lengthy diatribes like ‘The Lonesome Death of Hattie Carroll’.

 Dylan’s final album of the 1960s was a light-hearted country collection.
 It’s notable for Dylan’s different voice – he’d stopped smoking temporarily, and utilises a deeper country croon.
-There are a couple of strong songs here – ‘I Threw It All Away’ is a strong single that’s now half forgotten, while ‘Lay Lady Lay’ is the best known piece – but a lot of Nashville Skyline is tuneful, but not among Dylan’s best work.
+There are a couple of strong songs here – ‘I Threw It All Away’ is a strong single that’s now half-forgotten, while ‘Lay Lady Lay’ is the best-known piece.
+A lot of Nashville Skyline is tuneful, but not among Dylan’s most substantial work.

 Bob Dylan’s debut album is almost entirely made of covers, and it’s a good sampler of the Greenwich Village folk clubs in New York.
-The young Bob Dylan’s charismatic enough to add some life to these well worn folk songs.
-He also slips in a couple of originals that hint as his potential as a writer – ‘Song For Woody’, dedicated to role-model Woody Guthrie, is a surprisingly heartfelt moment from an often cryptic man.
+The young Bob Dylan’s provides enough charisma to add life to these well-worn folk songs.
+He also slips in a couple of originals that hint at his potential as a writer – ‘Song For Woody’, dedicated to role-model Woody Guthrie, is a surprisingly honest moment from an often cryptic man.